harveyormston/osc_gen/README.md

 # osc_gen
-Python modules to create and manage oscillator wavetables for u-he's Zebra2 soft synth
+Python modules to create and manage oscillator wavetables.

 # Examples

 These examples show how to:

 - Use the sig module to generate oscillator shapes.
-- Use the zwave module to create an (up to) 16 slot wavetable for zebra out of oscillator waveforms.
+- Use the zwave module to create an (up to) 16 slot wavetable.
-- Use the zosc module to store wavetables as a zebra oscillator file
+- Use the zosc module to store wavetables as a zebra oscillator file.

 ## Example Setup